 OR (I will probably only review one of these two)

-Bread and Roses, Too by Katherine Paterson (2006) – Deals with the 1912 textile mill strikes in Lowell, however, the main character is sent to Vermont to live with family until the strikes are over, so this one may actually fit better in Vermont.
+Bread and Roses, Too by Katherine Paterson (2006) – Deals with the 1912 textile mill strikes in Lawrence, however, the main character is sent to Vermont to live with family until the strikes are over, so this one may actually fit better in Vermont.
 It’s a much more recent book by Paterson than Bridge to Terebithia or even Lyddie, so I’m interested to see her growth as a writer as well.
 (Lyddie is also set in the Lowell mills, but in the 1840s.)
+UPDATE: I read this one instead of Emmeline.
+It would be a great companion read to Lyddie or Emmeline, I think–it is more about the 1912 strike than about the mill work or conditions themselves.

 The Wedding by Dorothy West (1995) – This was made into an Oprah Winfrey Presents mini-series on ABC starring Halle Berry.
 It’s set among the African American middle class on Martha’s Vineyard in the 1950s, “illustrating one family’s struggles to break the shackles of race and class” (from the Goodreads’ publisher’s blurb).
 It’s also one of the books chosen by the Other Blogger for her trip through Massachusetts.
 Since I’m trying not to cover the same books Andrea does, I won’t be reviewing it.
 (But I may read it on the sly anyway!)